Club Premises Certificate

 Relevant miners' welfare institutes can also be considered.
 A relevant institute is one that is managed by a committee or board that consists of at least two thirds of people appointed or employed by one or more licensed operators under the Coal Industry Act 1994 and by one or more organisations who represent coal mine employees.
 The institute can be managed by the committee or board where the board cannot be made up as detailed above but is made up of at least two thirds of members who were employed or are employed in or around coal mines and also by people who were appointed by the Coal Industry Welfare Organisation or by a body who had similar functions under the Miners' Welfare Act 1952.
 In any case the premises of the institute must be held on a trust as required under the Recreational Charities Act 1958.

-Regulation summary: A summary of the regulation relating to club premises certificate
+See alcohol licensing guidance for a summary of the regulation relating to club premises certificates.

 A club operating schedule is a document which must be in a specific format and which includes information on: